 Remote locations with simple data

 AWS Snowball is ideal for remote applications that benefit from pre-processing, such as image tagging, validation, compression, or organization.
-Collect the data, get quick results and/or prepare it in advance for your cloud analytics application, and ship it back to AWS.
+Collect the data, get quick results and/or prepare it in advance for your cloud analytics application.
+Then, ship it back to AWS.

 In this video, NGA describes how they are using AWS Snowball as part of their mission.